 Skimming requires two separate components to work.

 The first component is the skimmer itself which captures the card information.
 The skimmer is placed on top of the ATM’s real card slot.
 When you insert the card, you are accidentally sliding it through the replica reader.
-This way, the replica reader scans and stores all the available information on card via the magnetic strip.
+This way, the replica reader scans and stores all the available information on the card via the magnetic strip.

 Nevertheless, the skimmer needs your PIN code to be able to gain full access to your bank account, they simply insert a pinhole camera towards the ATM PIN pad to capture your input.